reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 •	Manual analysis;

 Those priorities are influence on an object Score in ElasticSearch ( where Score is an estimated value of the coincidence degree).
-The system finds the object with the highest score and set the appropriate defect type for analyzing test item.
+The system finds the object with the highest score and set the appropriate defect type fo the  analyzing test item.

-The most suitable linked bug and comment are defined and linked to the analyzing test item from the ReportPortal Data base.
+And it links an issue in the BTS and a comment of the most suitable test item to the analyzing test item from the ReportPortal Data base.

 **HOW YOU CAN START AN AUTO-ANALYSIS"